ysyk2021/the-resilient-salesperson-developing-inner-strength-and-perseverance-for-sales-success/src/chapter-8-1.md

-Chapter 8: Nurturing Relationships: Importance of Nurturing Relationships in Sales
+Importance of Nurturing Relationships in Sales
 ==================================================================================

 In this chapter, we will explore the importance of nurturing relationships in sales.
 Building strong relationships with clients and colleagues is essential for success in sales, and it requires a combination of communication skills, empathy, and a genuine interest in helping others.